HDFGroup/hsds/docs/advanced/keycloak_setup.rst

 Rather than user names and passwords being maintained by HSDS, Keycloak (“https://www.keycloak.org/”) can be used for authentication.
-In this mode, the client will fetch atoken from the Keycloak service that it then passes to the server as an HTTP request with a “Bearer” authorization header.
+In this mode, the client will fetch a token from the Keycloak service that it then passes to the server as an HTTP request with a “Bearer” authorization header.
 From this token the server can validate the token and determine the username.
 The token is valid for a specific period